Designated Exceptional Durable Medical Equipment

 This notice is effective upon publication in the Pennsylvania Bulletin.

-Interested persons are invited to submit written comments regarding this notice to: Tom Jayson, Department of Public Welfare, Office of Long-Term Living, P. O. Box 2675, Harrisburg, PA 17105.
+Interested persons are invited to submit petitions for the Department to consider additions to the Exceptional DME list or written comments regarding this notice to the Department of Public Welfare, Office of Long-Term Living, Bureau of Policy and Regulatory Management, Attention: Marilyn Yocum, P. O. Box 8025, Harrisburg, PA 17106-8025.
 Comments received within 30 days will be reviewed and considered for any subsequent revision of the notice.

 Persons with a disability who require an auxiliary aid or service may submit comments using the Pennsylvania AT&T Relay Service by calling (800) 654-5984 (TDD users) or (800) 654-5988 (voice users).